-The Missouri State Legislature employs research staff who work in coordination with industry representatives and State agencies to determine inputs for development of rates.
+The Missouri State Legislature employs research staff who work in coordination with provider industry representatives and State agencies to determine inputs for development of rates.

 The Missouri House of Representatives (MO HoR) has a standing Appropriations Committee for Health, Mental Health and Social Services.
 This committee develops initial recommendations for rates and this information is sent to the standing Select Committee on Budget for final decisions regarding rates being sent for a vote decision before the MO HoR.

 In the Missouri Senate, there is a standing Appropriations Committee which reviews information gathered by its members to determine rates, which then go before the Senate for vote.

 Rates for waiver services are historically based on four factors.
-These four factors are the Missouri hourly minimum wage, gas prices for the Midwest per gallon, the hourly amount for Adult Day Care Waiver services and the Consumer Price Index.
+These four factors are the Missouri hourly minimum wage, gas prices for the Midwest per gallon, the hourly amount for Aged and Disabled Waiver services and the Consumer Price Index.
 The state legislature has the opportunity to ask questions from state agencies during the appropriations process.

-Rates are reviewed annually during each legislative session (January - May) by the state legislature.
+The State Legislature reviews rates annually during each legislative session (January - May).
 The legislature makes the decision regarding any updates at this time.
+Both MHD and DSDS provide historical utilization data to the Governors' budget office and appropriation committee that is used to apply a per unit increase to waiver services.

-The rates established by the MO Legislature are statewide rates; it does not vary by provider.
+The rates established by the MO Legislature are statewide rates and do not vary by provider.
 Current reimbursement rates can be found on MO HealthNet's website at http://dss.mo.gov/mhd/providers/pages/cptagree.htm.
 Information regarding payment rates is available upon request by the participant, through the MHD Constituent Services Unit or online at the MHD website.
 Requests may be made in writing to the MHD or DHSS, by e-mail to ASK MHD, or by phone call to the MHD Constituent Services Unit.